bonn0062/GSoD/absolute_beginners.rst

 .. image:: images/np_multiply_broadcasting.png

 NumPy understands that the multiplication should happen with each cell.
 That concept is called **broadcasting**.
+Broadcasting is a mechanism that allows NumPy to perform operations n arrays of different shapes.
+The dimensions of your array must be compatible, for example when they're equal or when one of them is 1.
+If the dimensions are not compatible, you will get a value error.

 `Learn more about broadcasting here <https://docs.scipy.org/doc/numpy-1.17.0/user/basics.broadcasting.html>`_.